pudquick/pyMacWarranty/readme.md

 #pyMacWarranty - Apple Warranty coverage checking in OS X using the built-in python

 pyMacWarranty is a single python file script for checking warranty status on one or more Mac serial numbers, passed as arguments to the script.
-The only python requirement is the 'requests' module (http://docs.python-requests.org/en/latest/index.html).
+If no serial number is passed, it will poll the system it's running on for its own serial number.

 ##Credits